TyGuS/suslik/README.md

 cd ~/suslik
 python2 evaluation.py --simple
 ```
-This will run Cypress on all benchmarks from Appendix C, apart from the really long running benchmark `BST: delete root` (see more details below).
+This will run Cypress on all benchmarks from Appendix C, Table 1, apart from the really long running benchmark `BST: delete root` (see more details below).
 This should take approximately *five minutes*.

 After the script terminates, it will create two output files in `~/suslik`: